Key Takeaways

 Usage & Performance-Based Payments

 Variable payments that depend on future usage, performance, or sales are not included in the lease liability.
-These are expensed in the period in which they are incurred.
+These are recognised in profit or loss in the period in which they are incurred, unless another standard requires the cost to be included in the carrying amount of another asset (e.g. inventory under IAS 2).

 Common Examples